HangenYuu/SeeFood102/README.md

 conda activate seefood102
 pip install -r requirements.txt
 ```

 ## Model training
 I chose a pretrained LeVit ([paper](https://arxiv.org/pdf/2104.01136.pdf), [code](https://github.com/facebookresearch/LeViT), [weight](https://huggingface.co/timm/levit_256.fb_dist_in1k)) and then fine-tuned with all parameters unfrozen on the Food101 Dataset.
 The training code was written with PyTorch Lightning to reduce the amount of boilerplate and utilize the 2 GPUs I was given.
 I used Tensorboard to monitor the training.
 The training can be viewed [here](https://tensorboard.dev/experiment/gX8buBf7TJOW8RytJaCA7g/#scalars).
 At the end, the model achieved ~0.78 F1 and accuracy.
 After training, you can save your model to `.ckpt` format of PyTorch Lightning to use directly for inference, convert to ONNX format with the `ckpt_to_onnx.py` script before inference with CPU, or save your model directly to ONNX format for inference.

 ## Setup DVC
 I used DVC (Data Version Control), a Git-like tool for data, to track the model weight.
 The setup depends on your choice of cloud storage.
-I ~~was forced to choose S3 to increase the prospect of getting a job~~ chose AWS S3 for its popularity and security despite the initial effort needed to set things one bucket (which actually was easy compared to other things AWS offers - more on that later).
+I chose AWS S3 for its popularity and security despite the initial effort needed to set things one bucket (which actually was easy compared to other things AWS offers).
 In any case, from [the documentation](https://dvc.org/doc/user-guide/data-management/remote-storage/amazon-s3#custom-authentication), the steps as of July 2023 are:

 1. Go to **IAM Management Console**.
 2. Create a new user (recommended) with specified permissions.
 Besides AWS S3, I want to use this User for the task of ECR and ECS, so I also give the User permissions for these services as needed.